kristiandupont/kanel/README.md

 ## Example

-To see an example of the result, check out the [/example](example) folder.
+To see examples of the result, check out the [/examples](examples) folder.
 It uses the [Sample Database](https://www.postgresqltutorial.com/postgresql-sample-database/) from www.postgresqltutorial.com.

 ---